 Nigeria is considered to be the giant of Africa.
 It has the potential to be the leading hub of the continent; but for now, self-serving leaders have not allowed the country to progress to its full potential since Independence from the British rule on the 1st October 1960.

-Nigeria reminds me of that classmate we all knew back in secondary school, who was simply naturally enviably clever.
-They could very easily achieve whatever they set their heart to – downside being, they never put in the effort required, because all they cared about was the instant gratification.
+Nigeria reminds me of that classmate we all knew back in secondary school; the one who was simply naturally enviably clever.
+They could very easily achieve whatever they set their heart to – Downside being, they never put in the effort required, because all they cared about was the instant gratification!

 This is ‘modern day’ Nigeria at age 58.